dhylands/dhylands.github.io/_posts/wireshark/2018-11-13-capturing-usb-serial-using-wireshark.md

 - wireshark
 - "USB Serial"
 ---
 While working with a ConBee USB dongle for talking to Zigbee devices, I wanted to examime the serial stream being sent to/from the deConz program.
 This describes the steps I took to capture and examine the serial stream.

 The steps described here were done using a linux computer running Ubuntu 18.04.

-## Allow wireshark to access usbmon
+## Allow wireshark to access usbmon.

 When you install wireshark, you're presented with a dialog asking if non-superusers should be able to capture packets.
 Unfortunatly, this only applies to the regular networking interfaces and doesn't apply to usbmon.

+You can verify that you are a member of the wireshark group by using the `id` command.
+The output of the id command will include all of the groups that your user is a member of.
+Note that group membership is inherited by sub-processes, so if you change your group membership, then you'll need to logout and log back in to have the change take effect.

-I created a file called /etc/udev/rules.d/99-usbmon.rules
+I created a file called `/etc/udev/rules.d/99-usbmon.rules`
 ```
 # Allows members of the wireshark group to access the usbmon device
 SUBSYSTEM=="usbmon", GROUP="wireshark", MODE="0640"